ttscoff/gather-cli/README.md

 By default Gather will maintain Unicode characters in the output.
 If you'd prefer to have an ASCII equivalent substituted, you can use `--no-unicode`.
 This feature may not be working properly yet.

+`--include-source` will add a `[Source](PAGE_URL)` link to the top of the document.
+You can disable this link with `--no-include-source`.

+`--include-title` will attempt to insert an H1 title if the output doesn't have one.
+If a title can be determined and a matching h1 doesn't exist, it will be added at the top of the document.
+This is handy when the page has its header (and headline) outside of the content area that Readability chooses as the main block, and the option defaults to true. `--no-include-title` will disable this, but it will not remove an existing h1 from the document.

+If you just want to get the title of a URL, use `--title-only` to output a plain text title with no decoration.

 #### Stack Exchange Options

 Gather has some features specifically for saving answers from StackExchange sites like StackOverflow and AskDifferent.
 I love saving answers I find on StackOverflow to my notes for later where I can have them tagged, indexed, searchable, and curated.
 I wanted to make Gather a perfect tool for quickly making those notes.